manurFR/turingmachine/README.md

 The answer (the code and the relevant criteria that each verifier tests) will only be printed after your confirmation.

 ## Usage : generating a pdf booklet of problems

+**Warning**: This requires the fpdf2 external library.
+Install it (preferably in a virtualenv) with the command:

+    $ python -m pip install fpdf2

+Then:

     $ python turing.py --generate-booklet